Animal welfare and rights in Japan: History of animal product consumption

+Historic drawing of the Nakano Inugoya (Nakano dog shelters) in 1696.
+Tokugawa Tsunayoshi had large kennels built in Nakano, Yotsuya and Okubo in Edo (Tokyo).
+Even during the famine the Shogunate accommodated 80,000 stray dogs in the kennels in Nakano and gave them 3 go (0.18L) of polished rice, 50 moon (187g) of bean paste and 1 go of sardines daily.
+The total space for the dog shelters in Nakano was approximately 750,000 square meters in 1702.

 Buddhism was first introduced to Japan in the 6th century CE.
 A central teaching of Buddhism is ahimsa, or nonviolence towards all living beings.
 Buddhist teachings against killing animals and the encouragement of vegetarianism were influential during several periods of Japanese history.

 In 675, Emperor Tenmu issued a ban on the consumption of meat, with exceptions for fish and wild animals, due to his devout Buddhist beliefs.
 However, the ban was not widely observed.

 Meat consumption was reintroduced to Japan with the arrival of Christian missionaries from Portugal and the Netherlands in the 16th century, who brought with them their omnivorous diets.

 In 1687, Tokugawa Tsunayoshi, the fifth shōgun of the Tokugawa dynasty, following Buddhist principles, reinstated the ban on eating meat and made killing animals illegal.
 This led to the development of a black market for meat obtained through hunting.

 In 1872, Emperor Meiji repealed the ban on meat and began publicly eating it at dinners with Westerners.
 This decision faced resistance; in one notable incident, ten monks attempted to break into the Imperial Palace, claiming that foreign influence was leading many Japanese to eat meat, which they believed was destroying the soul of the Japanese people.
 Several monks were killed during the break-in attempt, and the others were arrested.

 Since then, the consumption of animal products has become widespread in Japan, increasing dramatically with the introduction of intensive animal farming in the 1950s.